What is the difference between physician assisted suicide and euthanasia?

 The Plenary Chamber of the Constitutional Court decided this Wednesday to give feasibility to physician assisted suicide.
 With a vote of 6 to 3, the magistrates decided to decriminalize this practice in the country.

-This decision comes months after the same Court eliminated the barriers to access the euthanasia, another assisted death procedure, in decisions classified as historical.
+This decision comes months following the same Court eliminated the barriers to access the euthanasia, another assisted death procedure, in decisions classified as historical.
 But what is the difference between one procedure and another?

 “The difference between euthanasia and assisted suicide is, basically, who administers the drug”, they explained from the Foundation for the Right to Die with Dignity.